30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 3. Place a large bowl or container nearby for vegetable scraps

-4. Wash your hands thoroughly with soap and water
+4. Wash your hands thoroughly with soap and water for at least 20 seconds

 Prepare the Vegetables: